We're Down Til We're Underground

-We're Down Til We're Underground is the second studio album by the American hardcore band Give Up the Ghost.
+We're Down Til We're Underground is the second studio album by the American hardcore band American Nightmare, known at that time as Give Up The Ghost.
+The album was originally supposed to be titled Give Up The Ghost instead of We're Down Til We're Underground.
+Instead American Nightmare changed their name to Give Up The Ghost due to legal issues with another band named American Nightmare.
 The album was released on September 23, 2003 through Equal Vision Records.
-We're Down Til We're Underground was later reissued in 2011 through Deathwish Inc. to coincide with the band's reunion shows.
+The album was later reissued in 2011 through Deathwish Inc. to coincide with the band's reunion shows.